osburn-sharp/jeckyl/README.md

     gem install jeckyl

 That is all you need to do.
+Type 'jeckyl' to see usage and references to documentation.

+Jeckyl can be used to set the default location for the config files it processes.
+This will be '/etc/jeckyl' unless you set the environment varibale 'JECKYL_CONFIG_DIR' to something else.
+This could be done on a system-wide basis by include a file with this variable in /etc/env.d.

 ## Getting Started